Table of Contents

 The research landscape is expanding.

-Texas is on track to reach its expenditures goal.
+Texas has achieved its research expenditures goal.